 A growing reconciliation?

 For hundreds of years after the tragic events of July 1054, the Eastern and Western churches essentially went their separate ways, though there were contacts between them and periodic attempts at reconciliation.
 Meanwhile, the Western church expanded into the Americas and experienced further splits, which created the Protestant Christian world.
-The Eastern church pushed northward, making many converts in the Balkans, in Slavic Eastern Europe and in Russia.
+The Eastern church expanded northward, into the Balkans and in Russia.

-Overtures have also been made by the leadership in the Catholic and Eastern Orthodox churches to build relations between them.
-On Dec.
-7, 1965, Pope Paul VI and Orthodox Patriarch Athenagoras issued a joint text that mutually nullified the joint excommunications of 1054.
+Overtures have also been made by leaders in the Catholic and Eastern Orthodox churches.
+In 1965, Pope Paul VI and Orthodox Patriarch Athenagoras issued a joint text that mutually nullified the joint excommunications of 1054.
 The declaration was read simultaneously at a public meeting of the ecumenical council in Rome and at a ceremony in Istanbul.
 The declaration showed a desire for reconciliation between the two churches.

-In June 1995, Patriarch Bartholomew4 met with Pope John Paul II in a series of meetings intended to pull the two churches closer together.
-The patriarch, along with other leaders of Eastern churches, attended the funeral of Pope John Paul II on April 8, 2005.
+In 1995, Patriarch Bartholomew5 met with Pope John Paul II in a series of meetings intended to pull the two churches closer together.
+The patriarch, along with other leaders of Eastern churches, attended the funeral of Pope John Paul II in 2005.
 This provided a hopeful symbol — an olive branch extended to the Roman Catholic Church for reconciliation.
-The new pope, Benedict XVI, has said that he, too, wants to find reconciliation and dialogue with other Christians.
+Benedict XVI has said that he, too, wants to find reconciliation and dialogue with other Christians.

-1. The city once called Byzantium was renamed Constantinople after the Roman Emperor Constantine, who moved his capitol to the city in A.D.
+1. The city once called Byzantium was renamed Constantinople after the Roman Emperor Constantine, who made the city his capital in A.D.
 330.

 2. Perhaps the most notable difference had to do with the issue of the procession of the Holy Spirit.
 The Western church added what’s called the Filioque clause to the Nicene Creed, affirming the double procession of the Holy Spirit from the Father and the Son.
 This was rejected by the Eastern church, which taught that the Spirit proceeded solely from the Father.

 3. In the later Patristic period (ended about A.D.
-450) theologians from areas that in 1054 became the original Eastern church had an integral part in fighting heresies and in giving authentic expression to the New Testament understanding of God’s nature through their theological leadership and participation in the first seven ecumenical councils.
-One of the biggest threats confronting the church had been the ideas of Arias, who claimed that Jesus Christ was not true God of true God, but a created being.
+450) theologians in the eastern empire had an integral part in fighting heresies and in giving authentic expression to the New Testament understanding of God’s nature through their theological leadership and participation in the first seven ecumenical councils.
+One of the biggest threats confronting the church had been the ideas of Arius, who claimed that Jesus Christ was not true God of true God, but a created being.
 Churchmen from the East were instrumental in combating this heresy.
-The Second Council of Nicea, in 787, was the seventh and last council accepted by the Eastern Orthodox Church.
+The Second Council of Nicea, in 787, was the seventh and last council accepted by both eastern and western churches.